AliTopal89/practicego/http-server/README.md

 	return i.store[name]
 ```

-Simply put locks *protect a shared memory (once acquired), until the lock is released.*
+Simply put `locks` *protect a shared memory (once acquired), until the lock is released.*

+`Lock` the mutex before accessing counters; unlock it at the end of the function using a `defer` statement.

 `Lock():` only one go routine read/write at a time by acquiring the lock, lock which is simply mean write lock